jax-ml/jax/docs/faq.rst

 Controlling data and computation placement on devices
 -----------------------------------------------------

-We describe first the principles of data and computation placement in JAX.
+Let's first look at the principles of data and computation placement in JAX.

-In JAX the computation follows the data placement.
-JAX arrays have two placement properties: the device where the data resides, and whether it is **committed** to the device or not (we sometimes say that the data is *sticky* to the device).
+In JAX, the computation follows data placement.
+JAX arrays have two placement properties: 1) the device where the data resides;
+and 2) whether it is **committed** to the device or not (the data is sometimes referred to as being *sticky* to the device).

 By default, JAX arrays are placed uncommitted on the default device (``jax.devices()[0]``).